Chapter 8

 Modulo

-Modulo (%) works the same way in Logika as it does in other programming languages.
+Modulo (%) works the same way in Scala (and Logika) as it does in other programming languages.
 For example, 20 % 6 evaluates to 2.

-Before using the modulo operator in the form numerator % denominator, either in a line of code or as a claim in a logic block, you must have EXACTLY these claims in the previous logic block:
+Before using the modulo operator in the form numerator % denominator, either in a line of code or as a claim in a proof block, you must have previously established one of the following:

 • denominator > 0